nanocurrency/nano-docs/docs/commands/command-line-interface.md

 ### --block_processor_verification_size
 Increase batch signature verification size in block processor, default 0 (limited by config signature_checker_threads), unlimited for fast_bootstrap

+### --disable_add_initial_peers
+_version 23.0+_
+Disables the add initial peers function called on startup which reads the peers table and contacts all the peers listed in it

 ### --disable_backup
 Turn off automatic wallet backup process